Welcome (back?) to the blog, and today we’re talking about some of the most impactful Bullet Journal page ideas – mood trackers!

 But since I can’t bring myself to a beach right now, maybe I could bring summer vibes to my BuJo pages instead?
 Check out this absolutely the cutest mood tracker ever!

 Speaking of seasons, this could be an awesome mood tracker for Fall.
-It’s quite interesting that it would represent both the change of seasons and the change of moods you’re going through.
+It’s pretty interesting that it would represent both the change of seasons and the change of moods you’re going through.

 Gem of Your Day